 The Post-BSN curriculum plan is designed in accord with the American Association of Colleges of Nursing (AACN) Position Statement on Doctoral Education, The DNP Essentials and the Council on Accreditation of Nurse Anesthesia Programs.
 The Post-BSN program is 51 months in length.
 Core, and advanced core courses are delivered fully online, including a yearly Immersion experience.
 After the first 24 months, Post-BSN students complete a 29 month clinical residency on-site at the Frank J. Tornetta campus, and a final DNP Scholarly Project.
 Upon completion of all degree requirements the student will be awarded a Doctor of Nursing Practice degree from La Salle University and after recommendation from the Anesthesia Director, will be eligible to sit for the National Certification Examination to gain NBCRNA certification.

-The Post-BSN nurse anesthesia curriculum plan is accredited by Council on Accreditation of Nurse Anesthesia Educational Programs.
-Full details regarding the Frank J. Tornetta School of Anesthesia can be found at: www.fjtsa.com
+The Post-BSN Nurse Anesthesia Program, Frank J. Tornetta School of Anesthesia at Einstein Medical Center Montgomery/La Salle University School of Nursing, is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
+Full details regarding the Frank J. Tornetta School of Anesthesia can be found at www.fjtsa.com.